 Methadone Withdrawal

 With short-acting opioids, a person may begin experiencing the discomfort of withdrawal in just a few hours.
-However, symptoms may not begin until 48 hours after last use of methadone.
-Similarly, it may only take four days to complete withdrawal from a short-acting drug like heroin, but methadone withdrawal could take as long as 20.6 Any opioid withdrawal will be uncomfortable, but the duration of methadone withdrawal can be especially frustrating.
+However, because methadone is a long-lasting opioid, symptoms may not develop until 48 hours after the last methadone dose.
+Similarly, it may only take four days to complete withdrawal from a short-acting drug like heroin, but methadone withdrawal could take as long as 20.6 Some refer to methadone as “liquid handcuffs” because continuous use allows avoidance of challenging withdrawal symptoms.7

 Methadone withdrawal may include:6